LibrePCB/LibrePCB/README.md

 ## Installation & Usage

-*Warning: Because LibrePCB's file format is not yet considered as stable (i.e. breaking changes can occur), you should not yet use LibrePCB productively!*

 **Please read our [user manual](https://docs.librepcb.org/) to see how you can install and use LibrePCB.**
 The [Getting Started](https://docs.librepcb.org/#gettingstarted) guide